AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-approval.md

 >
 >The content approval functionalities detailed below are designed to be added to the proof delivery.

-It's possible to configure a content approval cycle.
+It is possible to configure a content approval cycle.
 To do this, select the **[!UICONTROL Enable content approval]** option in the approval settings window.
 The main steps of the content approval cycle are:

 1. After creating a new delivery, the campaign manager clicks the **[!UICONTROL Submit content]** link on the campaign dashboard to start the content approval cycle.